-Her Albondigas – which is a traditional pork meatball in an almond sauce – is something everyone should experience at least once in their lives, even if we do say so ourselves.
+Her Albondigas – which is a traditional pork or chicken meatball in an almond sauce – is something everyone should experience at least once in their lives, even if we do say so ourselves.
 Of course, there’s more to Mari’s cooking than her signature dishes.
 Her sugar-free cheesecake, for example, is always a crowd pleaser.

 Our second chef complements Mari’s Spanish culinary heritage, but he also brings a broad range of international character to his cooking.
 With more than 20-years of experience, he spends a lot of time working on new and exciting dishes, and his recipes can rarely be found in any cookbook.

 - Lactose intolerant